steadybit/docs-public/install-and-configure/install-on-prem-platform/README.md

 > **BE AWARE:** The database is not backed up and if the pod is deleted the data is lost!
 >
-> For productive usage, we strongly recommend to setup your own Postgres database and configure the steadybit platform as described [here](advanced-configuration.md).
+> For productive usage, we strongly recommend to setup your own Postgres database and configure the Steadybit platform as described [here](advanced-configuration.md).

-In case you prefer to deploy our steadybit platform using Kubernetes directly instead of the helm chart, you can find everything you need [here](k8s.md#installation-using-kubectl).
+In case you prefer to deploy our Steadybit platform using Kubernetes directly instead of the helm chart, you can find everything you need [here](k8s.md#installation-using-kubectl).

 See also [Kubernetes](k8s.md) for further informations about the setup with Kubernetes.